nmfirdausw/nvim-config/README.md

 # Neovim Configuration

-A minimal Neovim configuration focused on Lua development with modern features.
+A modern Neovim configuration with comprehensive language support, featuring C#, TypeScript, Angular, PHP, and more.

 ## Dependencies